 Customizing your scatter plot: Refine

-This tutorial describes how to customize a scatter plot in Datawrapper.
+This article explains how you can customize a scatterplot in Datawrapper.
 We assume that you have already uploaded your dataset into Datawrapper and selected the scatter plot chart.
 You can now refine your chart in the "Refine" tab in step 3: Visualize.
-(If you're looking for an explanation of features in the "Annotate" step, go to this article.)
+If you're looking for an explanation of features in the "Annotate" step, visit this article instead.

 Customizing the axes: Horizontal Axis & Vertical Axis

-We can also enter custom ticks.
-E.g. if we only type in a "50,100" in this field, our vertical axis will only display the ticks at the "50" and the "100" position.
-Without entering the range and custom ticks, Datawrapper will adjust both automatically.
+- Custom ticks: Datawrapper also sets nicely-spaced axis ticks automatically, but you can adjust them to your needs.
+For example, if we only type in a "50,100" in this field, our vertical axis will only display the ticks at the "50" and the "100" position.

 - "grid": Do we want to display the grid or not?
 Or do we want to display the grid but not the axis labels?
 Or the other way round?
 We can make these decisions here.
 For our chart, we opt for the default option, "on" again.

 In this panel, we can choose the colors for our dots.
-We can either assign one color for all dots, or "select column" to choose colors for a whole group of dots.
-This column we select should be a category column: In our case, that's "continent".
-Depending on the continent a country is on, we want to give it different colors:
+You can either assign one color for all dots, or select customize columns to choose colors for a whole group of dots.
+When doing so, you can select any uploaded category column.
+In our case, that's the "continent" column.
+Depending on the continent a country is on, we can now give it different colors.

-If we have many overlapping dots, we should also change the symbol opacity or tick the checkbox "show outlines".
+If you have many overlapping dots, consider changing the Symbol opacity or tick the checkbox Show outlines.

-In the "Size" panel, we can change the size of our dots.
+With the Size options, we can change the size of our dots.
 Our dots can all have the same size ("fixed size"), or we can select a column again to give each dot an individual size ("variable").
-This time, the column we choose needs to have numeric values.
+This time, the column we can choose any column with numeric values.
 In our case, we choose the column "Population".

-Once we choose a column, we can still adjust the size and define which size the biggest dot should have (" max size").
+Once we choose a column, we can still adjust the size and define which size the biggest dot should have ( Maximum size):

-Next, we can decide if our dots should not be dots at all – but triangles or crosses, for example.
+Next, we can decide that our dots should not be dots at all – but triangles or crosses, for example.
 Once again we can make this decision for all dots ("fixed size") or make it dependent on a variable and select this column.
-Like with color, this column needs to have categories, not numeric values.
-We don't use this feature in our chart, but could choose the "continent" column.
+Like with color, we can select any category column:

 In the last panel of "Refine", we can decide if our scatter plot should have a trend line or not.
 A trend line is a great for showing a correlation in our data.
 If our dots are scattered all over the chart, a trend line is useless – but in our chart, we do have a tight relationship between our labels.
 Since we chose a log scale for our vertical axis, we should choose a logarithmic trend line: